thomas-franceschi/unix-assignments/homework08/README.md

 Activity 1:
 -----------

-1. The role of the parent process
+1. The role of the parent process is to watch the operation of the child as it executes the given command.
+The parent accomplishes its task using os.wait and sigchld to monitor if it is still running or not.
+The child uses low level system calls to execute the command given as an argument.

 2. The timeout mechanism worked by using an alarm that counted down from a set time and if the proccess had not ended itself by the time the alarm was up, it was sent a SIGINT and